Unifying Overwolf's products under a shared Design System foundation

 Three legacy gray palettes became one

-I consolidated them into a single Gray scheme: 17 neutral grays stepping from neutral/0 (#FFFFFF) to neutral/128 (#000000) in 16-unit intervals, and adapted it to 14 for both marketing and product.
+I consolidated them into a single Gray scheme: 17 neutral grays stepping from neutral/0 (#FFFFFF) to neutral/128 (#000000) in 16-unit intervals, and adapted it to 14 for both Marketing and product.
 Each neutral was converted into a token that resolved to Light and Dark mode values through the semantic layer.

 Building the semantic layer during consolidation allowed products to avoid duplicate migration costs.
 As each product adopted the new tokens, the unified Gray scheme was implemented.
 The two-tier architecture supported consolidation without requiring remapping for each product.